complexlogic/rsgain/README.md

 The overrides file is an INI-formatted file that contains sections enclosed in square brackets which correspond to the available formats, and each section contains key=value pairs that correspond to settings.
 The overrides feature is intended for users that can't use the default settings of Easy Mode, but still prefer the functionality of Easy Mode over Custom Mode.

-For example, rsgain writes lowercase tags on MP3 files by default, but you want uppercase tags instead.
+For example, rsgain writes lowercase tags on MP3 files by default, but suppose you want uppercase tags instead.
 Format your `overrides.ini` file as follows:
 ```INI
 [MP3]
 Lowercase=false